SamuraiWriter7/yin-yang-five-phase-reasoning-protocol-v0.1/README.md

 It should know when to return.

-And with `v0.3.0`, it should also begin to rebalance itself when reasoning becomes one-sided.
+And with `v0.3.1`, the repository also clarifies how these ideas should be communicated responsibly.

 Reasoning should not merely continue.

-It should move with timing, restraint, memory, balance, and return.
+It should move with timing, restraint, memory, balance, return, and grounded claims.